ButterCMS/add-cms-to-html-website/README.md

 2. A ButterCMS WRITE API key

 Read the [How to Add a CMS to a HTML Website](https://buttercms.com/blog/how-to-add-a-cms-to-a-html-website/) article to learn how to setup your ButterCMS collection.

+## One last thing 🤫
+Please star ( ⭐️ ) this repository if you find this application useful.
+The stars ( 🌟 ) provide encouragement.

+Happy Hacking ✌️